Y1 Phonics Screening Information

 What happens if a child struggles with the screening check?

 The screening check will identify children who have phonic decoding skills below the level expected for the end of Year 1 and who therefore need extra help.
 Your child will re-sit the check the following summer term.
-At Audley Primary School we often check phonic development within our approach to the assessment of reading.
-This screening forms part of our overall assessment procedure.
+We regularly check phonic development within our Little Wandle assessment procedures, this screening forms part of our overall assessment procedure.

 How can I help my child?

 There are a number of things that parents can do to support early reading skill development.

 Let your child see you enjoying reading yourself – they are influenced by you and what you value!